LongDataAnalysis/LDvine/README.md

 The codes in this repository implement time-heterogeneous D-vine model (HET--P) presented in the paper

 **Hoque, M. E., Acar, E. F., and Torabi, M. (2020).
-A time-heterogeneous D-vine copula model for unbalanced and unequally spaced longitudinal data.**
+A time-heterogeneous D-vine copula model for unbalanced and unequally spaced longitudinal data. _Biometrics_.**
 #
 The repository is structured as follows: